 ₹2,500

 Udemy, books, design resources.
-Investment in your skill is investment in pricing.
+Investment in skill = investment in your pricing power.

 3%